News

 DirectorsUKsecuresbetterdealfordirectorsinlatestUKRightsAgreement

-We recently renegotiated the terms of the UK Rights Agreement — the agreement that governs distribution payments to members from the major UK broadcasters — and are pleased to share that we have secured some significant improvements for directors.
+We recently renegotiated the terms of the UK Rights Agreement — the agreement that governs distribution payments to members from the major UK broadcasters.

 The UK Rights Agreement applies to TV programmes commissioned by the BBC, ITV, Channel 4, 5, S4C and Sky and runs from 1 July 2025 until 30 June 2028.
 We last renegotiated the deal in 2022, when we were able to achieve significant uplifts in the rates payable for sales of television programmes.
 In our latest negotiation, we’ve been able to build on what that deal provided for members.